 Nessie formalizes and extends the concept of an RPS.
 It adds two main types of operations: coordination of multiple per-table root pointers and historical versioning across changes.
 This allows users to combine the rich capabilities of existing table formats with the Nessie capabilities around versioning and transactions.

-Nessie currently works with the following formats.
+Nessie currently works with the Apache Iceberg table format.

 We expect that Nessie will continue to add table formats as more are created.